Zigong Travel Guide

 Rooms from: 15USD

-7 Days Inn Zigong Bus Station Branch is a popular choice amongst travelers in Zigong, whether exploring or just passi...
+Jinjiang Inn Zigong Tongxing Road Branch is a popular choice amongst travelers in Zigong, whether exploring or just p...

 Zigong Dinosaur Museum – This is the most important tourist attraction near the city of Zigong.
 It is spread over a vast area of 25,000 square meters and is the biggest dinosaur museum in China.
 The attraction consists of a vast dinosaur fossil burial site, an ecological environment hall, a central exhibits hall, a conference hall, and research stations, etc. The exhibits section is built like a gigantic 2-storied (plus basement) cave so the museum is also well-known for its innovative architectural style.
 There are dinosaur fossils of different sizes, animal fossils, and plant fossils, some of which belong to rare species.
 The most striking exhibit is the Tianfuensis fossil that has a height of 20 meters and towers over all other fossils in the museum.